 Nationals of other Nordic countries (Sweden, Norway, Denmark, Iceland) can enter Finland without restrictions and stay in the country without a residence permit.
 They also do not require a worker’s residence permit.

 EU and comparable nationals (Liechtenstein, Switzerland) do not require a residence permit.
-However, they must register with the local police station no later than three months after arriving in the country.
+However, they must register with the Finnish Immigration Service no later than three months after arriving in the country.

 Residence permit application based on employment and study can be filled online.
 Online application requires